 A quick note about these masculine qualities…

-What I’ve laid out are the qualities which define manliness.
+What I’ve laid out are the qualities that define manliness.

-These are qualities which reach through every culture and century to the very core of what makes a man… a man.
+These are qualities that reach through every culture and century to the very core of what makes a man… a man.

 BUT… while the ideal man will exhibit all of these qualities, perhaps the most important of all the qualities are the first and the last: to always strive to improve and to be self-aware.